Xierumeng/mavlink-drone-simulator/INSTRUCTIONS.md

 | Error                        | Solution                                      |
 |------------------------------|-----------------------------------------------|
 | Connection could not be made | Start the simulator (ideally before MAVProxy) |

+## Release

+PyInstaller is used to create an independent release: https://pyinstaller.org/

+1. Activate the virtual environment if it isn't already activated
+1. Create the release:
+    1. `pyinstaller main.spec`
+1. Package the `dist` directory so that there is a top level directory containing all files
+    * For example: `mavlink_drone_simulator_windows_x86-64_1.0.zip/main/[everything else]`
+1. Deactivate the virtual environment
+1. Repeat the above steps for each target